sahilashra/KnowledgeExtractorAI/README.md

 (This section can be expanded with details about the API endpoints as the project evolves.)

-The backend provides a set of scripts for setting up the GCP infrastructure.
-The frontend communicates with the Vertex AI Search API to perform queries.
+The backend provides a set of scripts for setting up the GCP infrastructure and running the QA pipeline.
+The core logic is in `healthcare_pipeline.py`, which uses Gemini and Vertex AI Search.

 ## 6. Troubleshooting Guide